-Students are automatically considered for Merit Scholarship based on their academic record, standardized test scores, strength of curriculum, essay, recommendations, and individual attributes.
-Recipients of Merit Scholarships, typically, have challenged themselves with rigorous courses of study such as Advanced Placement, International Baccalaureate, and/or honors courses.
-All St. Mary’s College scholarships are renewable for up to four years of full-time study at St. Mary’s as long as the student remains in good academic standing in at least 12 graded credits each semester.
-The total amount of scholarships received from St. Mary’s may not exceed the cost of in-state tuition.
-Tuition waivers are scholarships and count toward this limit.
+(Please note that all St. Mary’s College scholarships are renewable for up to four years of full-time study at St. Mary’s as long as you remain in good standing with at least 12 graded credits each semester.
+The total amount of scholarships/tuition waivers received from St. Mary’s College may not exceed the cost of in-state tuition.)

 St. Mary’s Academic Achievement Scholarship

-Who May Apply: While there are variations, recipients of this award typically rank in the top 10% of their class, present a cumulative GPA exceeding 3.5 (3.9 weighted), and achieve a combined SAT 1 score of 2000 or higher.
+While there are variations, recipients of this award typically rank in the top 15% of their class, present a cumulative unweighted GPA exceeding 3.25, and achieve a combined SAT 1 score of 1100 or higher.

 St. Mary’s Transfer Scholarship